Emmanouil Lampakis: Life

 Emmanouil Lampakis was born in Athens in 1859.

 He studied at the Athens School of Fine Arts.

-In 1881 he went to Munich under a scholarship and studied at the Munich Academy under Nikolaos Gyzis.
+In 1881 he went to Munich with a scholarship and studied at the Munich Academy under Nikolaos Gyzis.

 He returned from Munich in 1885, and in July 1886 exhibited two genre works at the Mela Hotel in Kifissia.

-In 1889 he assisted in restoration of mosaics at the Daphni Monastery, and exhibited a genre painting and a portrait of his mother at the Exposition Universelle in Paris.
+In 1889 he assisted in the restoration of mosaics at the Daphni Monastery, and exhibited a genre painting and a portrait of his mother at the Exposition Universelle in Paris.
 He received a first prize for the portrait.

 In 1893 he was elected president of the Christian Archaeological Society.

 He continued to exhibit in group and solo exhibitions, and earned a growing reputation.

 He taught at the Athens School of Fine Arts from 1903 to 1907.

 He died in Athens in 1909.

 Work

-Lampakis was deeply influenced by Gysis.
+Lampakis was deeply influenced by Gyzis.

 He painted portraits, genre scenes and religious works characterized by low-key simplicity and sensitivity.

 He was praised for his use of perspective.

 Two of his paintings are held by the National Gallery of Greece.